 Pressing View (by numeric keys) takes you into the View menu.
-From here you can set up what is shown on the screens.
+From here you can set up what is shown on the touch wing and external monitor.

 - [Window Options] allows you to reposition and resize windows, and to move them between screens. - [Open Workspace Window] gives a list on the softkeys of all the possible windows, allowing you to open the one you need.